Choosing the Right UX Research Method

 For instance, you could measure how frequently an item is purchased.
 The number of sales is unchangeable and unambiguous, but whether 100 sales is good or bad depends on a lot of things.
 Quantitative research helps us understand what’s happening and questions like: how much, how many, how often.
 It tends to need a large sample size so that you can feel confident about your results.

-Common UX research methods that can provide quantitative data are surveys, a/b or multivariate tests, click tests, eye tracking studies, and card sorts.
+Common UX research methods that can provide quantitative data are s, a/b or multivariate tests, click tests, eye tracking studies, and card sorts.

 Qualitative data